Sports fanatics: Top 15 exhilarating activities to do in Bali

 Banana boat, parasailing, flying fish, rolling donut, jet ski: the choice is endless.
 Head off to Tanjung Benoa in Nusa Dua and you will discover a world of watersports that you will never want to leave behind.
 If you don’t know which to choose, try them all out and see what you like best.

-15. Sea walker: Walk with the fishes
+Activities to do in Bali: Sea walker – Walk with the fishes

 If you are not a great fan of diving and not the best swimmer to try snorkelling but still want to explore the marine life of Bali, hop off to Sanur and try out a sea walking tour.
 You will go at a depth of seven metres and will be able to see colourful fish, sea turtles and other marine life.
 The tour lasts 30 minutes and is a bit expensive but definitely worth it if you want to see what the Indian Ocean has to offer.